Objection handling — the four canonical objections and the response library.

 What an objection actually is

-Operators without a library default to one of two failure modes.
-Either they route the objection to nurture (at which point conversion collapses to the nurture base rate, 1 to 2%), or they hand the reply to an SDR who improvises under time pressure (variance dominated by individual skill, median conversion around 3%, a long left tail).
-The library is the artifact that compresses that variance.
+Without a library, teams default to one of two failure modes.
+They route the objection to nurture (conversion collapses to the nurture baseline, 1-2%), or they hand it to an SDR who improvises under time pressure (variance dominated by individual skill, median ~3%, long left tail).
+The library compresses that variance.

 The four canonical B2B objections